 The data subject also has the right to request the controller to rectify or erase their personal data and prohibit the processing of their personal data for direct marketing purposes.

-After the application of the General Data Protection Regulation has begun, the data subject will, in certain cases, also have the right to request the controller to restrict the processing of their personal data or to otherwise oppose the processing.
+In certain circumstances, the data subject also has the right to request the controller to restrict the processing of their personal data or to otherwise oppose the processing.
 In addition, under the General Data Protection Regulation, the data subject may request that the data they have provided themselves be transferred in machine-readable format.

 All of the above requests must be submitted to the abovementioned contact person of the controller.